Oreoluwa-Se/Navigation/Report.md

 #### 128_128 Network
 The network uses a network with two 128 hidden dimension layers before the value and advantage layers are calculated.
-With the steps taken the agent was able to learn in 1320 steps.
+With the steps taken the environment was solved **1320 steps**.
 The distribution of the average score per episode is shown below
 <p align="center">
 <img src="./results/128_128/dddqn_scores.png">
 </p>